tanmay-1211/S_85_Ecommerce/README.md

-### **Milestone 18: Fetching Cart Products**
+## Milestone 23: Address Selection for Orders 🛒

-- ✅ **Backend Cart Retrieval Endpoint**
+✅ Cart Page Enhancement
-  - Created an endpoint to fetch all products inside a user's cart.
+- Added a "Place Order" button inside the cart page.
-- ✅ **User-Based Filtering**
+- Navigated to the "Select Address" page when clicked.

-  - Implemented logic to retrieve cart products based on the logged-in user's email.
+✅ Address Selection Page
-- ✅ **API Integration with Frontend**
+- Displayed all available addresses of the user.
-  - Integrated the frontend cart page with the backend to fetch and display cart items.
+- Provided an option to select one address for the order.

-- ✅ **Testing and Validation**
+✅ Backend API Implementation
-  - Ensured that the cart data retrieval process is working correctly.
+- Created an endpoint to fetch and send all saved addresses of the user.
-  - Tested API responses for accuracy and efficiency.
+- Ensured authentication and proper error handling.